 - Cyprus Securities and Exchange Commission (CySEC)

 Successful dividend trading relies on establishing the long-term prospects of a company.
 Good brokers offer in-depth fundamental analysis and news feeds on the different stocks.
 Tapping into their free research is a good first step.

 2. FIND A BROKER

 Most brokers offer markets in the FTSE 100 stocks.
 Your decision on which one to use will, to some extent, come down to personal preference.
 The functionality of the different sites can ‘feel’ different, and it’s worth checking the T&Cs to find the one with the lowest administrative costs for your strategy.

 Registering for and funding accounts is very straightforward.
 The process of verifying your account and logging your Know Your Client (KYC) documentation should take only a matter of minutes.
 After that, you’re ready to fund your account and start trading.

-If you are ready to start investing in shares and building your portfolio you’ll need a broker that is regulated, has low fees and a user-friendly platform.
+If you are ready to start investing in shares and building your portfolio, you’ll need a broker that is regulated, has low fees, and has a user-friendly platform.
 Finding one can be a daunting task, which is why we’ve selected some of our favourites that tick all of these boxes to help you get started.

-You don’t always need to have an exciting new idea to make a return, nor do you need a tip-off from someone in the know.
-Sometimes just following established practise can pay off equally as well.
+You don’t always need to have an exciting new idea to make a return or a tip-off from someone in the know.
+Sometimes, just following established practice can pay off equally as well.